mcanlas/mcanlas.github.com/_drafts/how-i-wish-functional-programming-was-explained-to-me.md

 * more scala, but if you think of functions as objects (as they are in scala), they have very regular interfaces (apply)
 * fold left as a method of iteration (i.e. divorcing iteration from action/verbage)
 * tail recursion is a venn diagram (i.e. specific type of recursion where the implementation cost COULD BE cheap)
+* given that "all languages are turing complete", it is a necessity that accessibility is a critical factor of language use/adoption